AFRICAN WILD MANGO - IRVINGIA GABONENSIS

 Weight management

-Do not use this product if you are pregnant.
+Do not use if you are pregnant.

 Known adverse reaction(s)